hosseinsz93/machine-learning-with-python/README.md

 # Machine Learning with Python

-A comprehensive collection of Jupyter notebooks and projects demonstrating fundamental machine learning concepts and data science techniques using Python.
+A repository for learning fundamental machine learning concepts and data science techniques using Python.

 ## 📋 Repository Contents